 - (1) Threshold, Target, and Maximum Cash Conversion levels applicable to the Business Unit Leaders are slightly higher than those applied to the CEO and CFO, as the Cash Conversion levels applicable to the CEO and CFO are based on the Cash Conversion of Luxfer as a whole, which includes the overall net cash position for the corporate cost center, which is typically expected to be a net cash outflow. - (2) Threshold, Target, and Maximum Management EBITA and Revenue levels are not disclosed on a business unit basis, as the Company reports its financial performance at a consolidated and segment level.
 Howard Mead's business unit forms part of our Cylinders segment, and Jeffrey Moorefield's and Graham Wardlow's business units form part of our Elektron segment.
-Management EBITA targets for our Cylinders segment were as follows: Threshold US\$14.0 million, Target US\$16.0 million, and Maximum US\$18.0 million.
-Management EBITA targets for our Elektron segment were as follows: Threshold US\$48.0 million, Target US\$56.5 million.
-Revenue targets for our Cylinders segment were as follows: Threshold US\$185.0 million, Target US\$204.8 million, and Maximum US\$220 million.
-Revenue targets for our Elektron segment were as follows: Threshold US\$257.0 million, Target \$280.4 million, and Maximum \$310.0 million.
+Management EBITA targets for our Cylinders segment were as follows: Threshold US\$17.0 million, Target US\$18.0 million, and Maximum US\$21.0 million.
+Management EBITA targets for our Elektron segment were as follows: Threshold US\$17.0 million, Target US\$31.8 million, and Maximum US\$38.0 million.
+Revenue targets for our Cylinders segment were as follows: Threshold US\$17.1 million, Target US\$186.8 million, and Maximum US\$21.0 million.
+Revenue targets for our Elektron segment were as follows: Threshold US\$17.1 million, Target US\$186.8 million, and Maximum US\$21.0 million.
+Revenue targets for our Elektron segment were as follows: Threshold US\$17.1 million, Target US\$186.8 million, and Maximum US\$21.0 million.
+Revenue targets for our Elektron segment were as follows: Threshold US\$17.1 million, Target US\$186.8 million, and Maximum US\$21.0 million.
+Revenue targets for our Elektron segment were as follows: Threshold US\$17.0 million, Target US\$186.8 million, and Maximum US\$21.0 million.
+Revenue targets for our Elektron segment were as follows: Threshold US\$176.0 million, Target \$184.2 million, and Maximum \$199.0 million.

-2023 Cash Incentive Payout
+2024 Cash Incentive Payout

 Luxfer's cash incentive program provides for payout levels between 0% and 200% of the target cash incentive for each Named Executive Officer.
 At the end of the fiscal year, each performance measure is assessed on a sliding scale basis.
 No payout is made if performance is below the Threshold levels set forth in the foregoing tables, and the full incentive opportunity (200%) is earned if performance meets or exceeds the Maximum levels set forth in the foregoing tables.
-As Management EBITA is the Company's primary financial deliverable, no cash incentive is payable with respect to the Cash Conversion or Revenue measures in the event that Threshold Management EBITA is not achieved.
-Additionally, the 2023 cash incentive program provides for a formulaic adjustment to the Threshold, Target, and Maximum Cash Conversion targets in the event that Maximum Management EBITA is obtained, as achievement of Maximum Management EBITA unintentionally results in lower Cash Conversion.
+As Management EBITA is the Company's primary financial deliverable, cash incentive payout is capped at target level payable with respect to the Cash Conversion or Revenue measures in the event that Threshold Management EBITA is not achieved.
+Additionally, the 2024 cash incentive program provides for a formulaic adjustment to the Threshold, Target, and Maximum Cash Conversion targets in the event that Maximum Management EBITA is obtained, as achievement of Maximum Management EBITA unintentionally results in lower Cash Conversion.
 Specifically, if Maximum Management EBITA is obtained, one-half of the Management EBITA figure exceeding Target level is added to the adjusted operating cash flow figure used in calculating Cash Conversion, resulting in a decrease to the Cash Conversion targets at a ratio of 1:2.

 Following assessment of the financial performance measures, the Remuneration Committee calculated a Performance Payout Factor applicable to each Named Executive Officer.
-The Performance Payout Factor, target cash incentive, maximum cash incentive, and 2023 cash incentive payout for each of our Named Executive Officers are set forth in the below table.
+The Performance Payout Factor, target cash incentive, maximum cash incentive, and 2024 cash incentive payout for each of our Named Executive Officers are set forth in the below table.